 \sol{} is a multi-agent framework that implements a unified approach to decision-making, tool usage, and reasoning towards the goal of RTL bug detection.
-It uses a \textit{Supervisor-Executor} architecture~\cite{langgraph_multi-agent_2024}.
+It uses a \textit{Supervisor-Executor} architecture~\citep{langgraph_multi-agent_2024}.
 The supervisor manages communication and coordination among specialized executor agents.
-Each executor uses a unique bug detection strategy coupled with the tools required to implement its strategy. \textbf{Linter Agent}, \textbf{Assertion Agent}, \textbf{CWE Agent}, \textbf{Similar Bug Agent}, \textbf{Anomaly Agent}, and a \textbf{Simulator Agent} are the executor agents.
+Each executor uses a unique bug-detection strategy, coupled with the tools required to implement it. \textbf{Linter Agent}, \textbf{Assertion Agent}, \textbf{CWE Agent}, \textbf{Similar Bug Agent}, \textbf{Anomaly Agent}, and a \textbf{Simulator Agent} are the executor agents.
 The supervisor agent identifies the security objectives relevant to the design by traversing through directories, source code, and design specification documents.
-Then it calls one executor agent at a time to determine if a given file of code has a vulnerability that violates the security objective.
-The supervisor may use multiple executors before determining whether the security objective is satisfied or not.
-In this process, security bugs are identified, and a report is provided to the user with a summary of the security issues.
+Then it calls one executor agent at a time to identify vulnerabilities that violate security objectives.
+The supervisor may use multiple executors before determining whether the security objective is satisfied.
+In this process, security bugs are identified, and a report is provided to the user summarizing the security issues.
 An overview of the multi-agent supervisor-executor flow is shown in~\autoref{fig:supervisor-executor-architecture}.

-While a similar strategy has been used for automated bug repair for software~\cite{lee_unified_2024}, research efforts for \acp{HDL} do not present a comprehensive approach.
-We take inspiration from software works and develop targeted solutions for RTL by integrating RTL static analysis tools and handling the unique challenges faced with HDLs.
-These include identifying hardware security objectives, using hardware \acp{CWE}, forming security assertions, and reasoning about the outputs from these tools from a digital design point of view.
-The main contributions of this work are: \begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=15pt] \item First comprehensive framework that uses a multi-agent bug detection framework (\sol{}) for bug detection in complex hardware designs~\autoref{sec:marvel}. \item Evaluation of the \sol{} framework on a known buggy dataset taken from the Hack@DATE 2025 based on the OpenTitan SoC~\autoref{sec:results}. \item Open sourcing implementation and results for the community through our \repo{}. \end{itemize}
+While a similar strategy has been used for automated bug repair for software~\citep{lee_unified_2024}, research efforts for \acp{HDL} do not present a comprehensive approach.
+Unlike software bugs, RTL bugs are deeply tied to hardware semantics such as clocking and concurrency, which make them harder to detect and repair with traditional software-centric approaches.
+Moreover, the consequences of RTL bugs can propagate to silicon, where fixes are expensive and time-consuming.
+We develop solutions for RTL by integrating RTL static analysis tools and handling the unique challenges faced with HDLs.
+These include identifying hardware security objectives, using hardware \acp{CWE}, forming security assertions, and reasoning about the outputs from a digital design perspective. \sol{} integrates with digital workflows and leverages existing infrastructure to provide RTL vulnerability detection.
+The key contributions of this work are: